UT-RAM/viki/docs/_build/html/_sources/sshdoc.txt

 	ifconfig

 You will get some feedback on the network connections that you have open.
 Find the adapter that is connected to the network you are going to use and look for *inet addr:*.
 Behind it will be a number that looks like *192.168.1.10*.
-Remember this for both computers.

-You might also want to make both systems have a static IP adress so that you do not have to reconfigere after a computer loses network connection (because most of the time IP adresses are redistributed by a DHCP server, and so it might change over time).
-A google search on *set static IP-adress* will help you with this.
+Keep these values in mind, since we will need them for configuration later on.

+Note: IP addressses of computers are usually dynamic, meaning they will change over time.
+To keep yourself from reconfiguring this all the time, you might also want to make both systems have a static IP address.
+For ubuntu, some more information can be found `here <https://help.ubuntu.com/lts/serverguide/network-configuration.html>`_.

 Setting hostnames
 *****************
+To make sure the computers can find each other, they need to be able to resolve the hostname to an IP address.
+When there is a DNS running on your network, you might use this to resolve the hostnames.
+If not, you will have to add records to the hosts file of each computer.
+To do this:

-Open a new terminal and run
+Open a new terminal and start editing the hosts file, e.g. run

 .. code-block:: bash

 	sudo gedit /etc/hosts

+to edit the file with gedit.

 The top line of this file says something like